IttipongRu/LTJ-Consumer-Privacy/README.md

 ---

-**Information Collection and Use**
+**1. Information Collection and Use**

 For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to:

 - Name
 - Gender (You can select "Not Identified")
 - Date of birth
 - Delivery Address
 - Profile pictures

-The collection of **Date of Birth** is necessary to ensure compliance with legal regulations regarding age-restricted products.
+The collection of Date of Birth is necessary to ensure compliance with legal regulations regarding age-restricted products.
 Certain products available on our platform may have age restrictions, and this information helps us prevent underage users from accessing restricted items.

+Additionally, the collection of Date of Birth may be used for analysis purposes to offer tailored food promotions and discounts, including providing food coupons to specific age groups.
+This helps us create better promotional strategies for users based on their age, ensuring more relevant offers.

-The collection of **Gender** is used to analyze customer demographics and improve the service by offering tailored promotions, coupons, and special offers based on gender.
-Users can select **"Not Identified"** if they prefer not to specify their gender.
+The collection of Gender is used to analyze customer demographics and improve the service by offering tailored promotions, coupons, and special offers based on gender.
+Users can select "Not Identified" if they prefer not to specify their gender.
 This data helps us better understand our customer base and customize marketing strategies to provide relevant and personalized offers.

 The information that we request will be retained by us and used as described in this Privacy Policy.